Pro tips from our marine audio experts

 Adding to the experience with tower speakers

-On an open boat that spends time at speed, tower speakers are essential, so we installed a pair of JL Audio MX770's.
-These 7.7" speakers send plenty of sound to skiiers or wakeboarders, and they're built tough to withstand sunlight, water, and the occasional knock.
+On an open boat that spends time at speed, tower speakers are essential, so we installed a pair of JL Audio 7.7" wakeboard tower speakers.
+They send plenty of sound to skiiers or wakeboarders, and they're built tough to withstand sunlight, water, and the occasional knock.
 The shiny black finish and titanium grilles tie into the boat's overall look.

 Tip: Tim's boat stays in the water most of the season, so we added a pair of JL Audio’s custom neoprene speaker covers to protect the speakers when the boat's not being used.